 Minorities in Southern China

+Wa sacrifice Southeast China is home to numerous minorities, many of them hill tribes similar to those found in nearby Burma, Laos, Thailand and Vietnam.
+Most of the minorities live in Yunnan, a province along the border of Burma and Laos, and Guangxi Province, which has two autonomous regions within it for minorities.
 The largest minorities in this part of China are the Yi, who number in the millions and live primarily in Yunnan province, and the Miao, who number more than 5 million and live mainly in Guangxi Province.
 Among the smallest minorities are the Drung (5,000 members), the Jinuos (12,000), and the Pumis (24,000).
 These minorities, which live in Yunnan, are treated like "exotic pets" by the Han Chinese who find their customs and habits amusing and gawk at them as if they were animals in a zoo.

 Books: “An Ethnohistorical Dictionary of China” by James S. Olson, Greenwood Press, 1998; “Ways of Being Ethnic in Southwest China” by Stevan Harrell, University of Washington Press, 2002; The Exploration of Yunnan by Jim Goodman.

 Southern China Ethnic Groups (mostly Guizhou and Guangxi) (size ranking of China's 55 minorities, ethnic group: population in 2010, 2000 and 1990):

 2) Zhuang: 16,926,381 (1.27 percent of China’s population) in 2010; 16,187,163 in 2000; 15,489,630 in 1990.